10 Things You Need to Know About Costa Rican Employment and Labor Laws [2025]

 Under the Costa Rica Equal Opportunities Law for People with Disabilities, no person can be discriminated against because they have a disability if they have the same qualifications as another person.
 You also cannot discriminate against a person with disabilities and not offer them a job based on their medical history.
 The employer must provide reasonable accommodations as well.

-8. Non- disclosure agreements are enforceable in Costa Rica
+8. Non-disclosure agreements are enforceable in Costa Rica

 Non-disclosure agreements are enforceable in Costa Rica, but to be valid, they must be in writing and clearly state the confidential information in question.
-The NDA will need to be signed by all parties involved—usually the employee and employer—without coercion, per Costa Rican labor code.
+The NDA will need to be signed by all parties involved—usually the employee and employer—without coercion, per the Costa Rican labor code.

 Frequently asked questions about Costa Rican labor laws